ManishW315/NewsClassifier/README.md

 ```
 This script will train the model using the specified hyperparameters and save the trained model checkpoints in the models/ directory.

+**We can change the training parameters in ``config.py``**

 ## Tune
-To perform hyperparameter tuning, run the following command.
-The hyperparameter search range can be changed:
+To perform hyperparameter tuning, run the following command:

 ```bash
 python newsclassifier/tune.py
 ```
 This script will provide evaluation metrics such as accuracy, precision, recall, and F1-score on a test dataset.

+**The hyperparameter search range can be changed in ``sweep_config.yaml``.**

 ## Inference
 You can use the trained model for inference by loading it and making predictions on new news articles.
-Example code for inference can be found in the provided Jupyter notebooks or in the evaluate.py script.
+Example code for inference can be found in the provided Jupyter notebooks.

-## Results
-Share the results and insights obtained from the trained model, including accuracy, loss curves, and any additional observations.